Applications are processed through

-To submit an application please visit the Queensland Education Research Inventory (QERI) website and follow the instructions.
+To submit an application please visit the QERI website and follow the instructions.

-Research applications take about 12 weeks to process.
+Research applications take a minimum of 12 weeks to process.
 This may seem a long time, but we receive many applications, each of which needs to go through several stages before it can be approved.
 If you'd like to know what stage your application is up to, you'll find its 'status' displayed next to the application in QERI.

 All jurisdictions across Australia welcome research in schools that is of high quality and consistent with the National Statement on Ethical Conduct in Human Research.